b-harvest/zk-rollup-module-for-Cosmos-SDK/README.md

     - less demands on fast finality
 - Usecases of zk-rollup
     - more specific and concise computation
-    - perfect layer-1 security necessity : Defi, deposit significant assets to layer 2
+    - perfect layer-1 security necessity : utilities with significant deposit assets to layer 2
-    - high demands on fast finality : Interchain utilities, trading, payment
+    - high demands on fast finality : interchain utilities with transactions from different blockchains

 <br/>